AnamGTR99/hz_website/prompts.md

-This is a quick aesthetic fix.
-To make the video look like it has "padding" similar to the graphics, we just need to wrap the video player (iframe) in a container that pushes it inward, rather than letting it stretch to the very edge.
+This is a very common annoyance with embedded media.
+Gyazo (and similar tools) wraps their images in a link so that clicking the image takes you to their site.

+To fix this, we simply need to tell the browser to **ignore all mouse interactions** on that specific image container.
+We do this using the CSS property `pointer-events: none`.
+This effectively turns the image into "wallpaper"—you can see it, but you can't click it.

-Here is the detailed prompt for **Stage 23**.
+Here is the detailed prompt for **Stage 27**.

 -----

-### **Agent Prompt: Stage 23 - Add Padding to Video Overlay**
+### **Agent Prompt: Stage 27 - Disable Links on Embedded GIFs (Home Page)**

-**Project:** "Hugozbor" Artist Portfolio Website **Stage 23 Goal:** Update the `WorkOverlay` component to add padding around the video player.
+**Project:** "Hugozbor" Artist Portfolio Website **Stage 27 Goal:** Prevent users from being redirected to the Gyazo website when clicking the embedded GIF on the **Home Page**.
-**Current State:** The video iframe stretches edge-to-edge (full width/height) in the left column.
-**Desired State:** The video should have visible padding around it (similar to the whitespace seen on graphics), so it doesn't touch the edges of the modal window.
+**Solution:** Apply the `pointer-events-none` utility class to the container that holds the embedded HTML.
+This disables all mouse interaction (clicking, hovering) for that specific element, effectively "locking" the visual.

 **File to Modify:** `react:Hugozbor Portfolio:App.jsx`